oktayirfan/oktayirfan/README.md

 - 👋 Hi, I’m @oktayirfan
 - 👀 I’m interested in web, mobile development and machine learning.
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning HTML, CSS AND JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...